zidaneho/steam_analysis/README.md

         GOOGLE_API_KEY="YOUR_API_KEY_HERE"
         ```
 4.  **Run the preprocessing script**:
-    -   Before running the API for the first time, you need to process the data.
-Make sure you have downloaded the dataset into the `data/` directory using the `update_data.sh` script.
+    -   If updating the data, run the preprocesser first.
+Then, upload the data to GitHub
     ```bash
     python ../preprocess.py
     ```